robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 2. Christianity: Jesus is the Saviour, New Testament (Gospel) is the book and Bible is just the Old Testament which Jesus confined into history;

-3. Jews because born as Jews, no conversion possible and Bible is the book while Quran/Muhammad and Jesus/Gospel are imposteurs.
+3. Jews because born as Jews, no conversion possible and Bible is the book while Quran/Muhammad and Jesus/Gospel are impostors.

 **Gulp!** Yeah, really.